-Typically Associate status is suitable for those who have just graduated, or who do not as yet have three years professional practice.
-For those applying for this level of registration (normally within two years of graduating from a nutrition degree course), we expect to see evidence of strong underpinning knowledge in nutrition science meeting our required competencies.
+Typically Registered Associate Nutritionist status is suitable for those who have just graduated, or who do not as yet have three years professional practice.
+For those applying for this level of registration (normally within three years of graduating from a nutrition degree programme), we expect to see evidence of strong underpinning knowledge in nutrition science meeting our required competencies.
 If you do not have an accredited degree

-We would expect Associate Registrants to apply to transfer to Full Registered Status once they have gained around three years professional postgraduate experience (depending on the opportunities you obtain during this period).
+We would expect Associate Registrants to apply to transfer to Registered Nutritionist Status once they have gained around three years professional postgraduate experience (depending on the opportunities you obtain during this period).
 In order to transfer your category of registration, you do not necessarily need any extra qualifications, however your transfer application must show that you have kept your professional knowledge up-to-date, and should concentrate on how you have developed your nutritional skills and competence through your professional experience since you graduated.
 The evidence you submit must therefore reflect how you have developed through working in the field of nutrition in order to show you now have practical experience of all the competencies required showing that you have worked independently in applying your knowledge, as well as showing that you continue to abide by our Standards of Ethics, Conduct and Performance in your practice.

-You can find more guidance on preparing your portfolio of evidence to transfer your category of registration here.
+You can find more guidance on preparing your portfolio of evidence to transfer your category of registration here

-If the course you graduated from is recognised as being of an equivalent level to a UK honours degree or higher level qualification in nutrition, you should be able to apply to join the Register if you feel you can meet all the nutrition competencies required.
+If the programme you graduated from is recognised as being of an equivalent level to a UK honours degree or higher level qualification in nutrition, you should be able to apply to join the Register if you feel you can meet all the nutrition competencies required.
 You will however need to provide a ‘statement of comparability’ which should be obtained from NARIC

 and will state, in English, exactly what your overseas qualification equates to in the UK.